KIT-MBS/pycofitness/README.md

 The input file for `pycofitness` must be an MSA  in FASTA format, with the first sequence representing the target sequence to mutate.
 The output consists of a txt file reporting the change of fitness for all single-site variants of the target.

-More information about pycofitness can be found in the [associated paper](www.google.it).
-When using pycofitness, please cite F. Pucci, M. Zerihun, M. Rooman, A. Schug, *"pycofitness---Evaluating the fitness landscape of RNA and protein sequences"*, Bioinformatics, submitted (2023).
+More information about pycofitness can be found in the [associated paper](https://academic.oup.com/bioinformatics/article/40/2/btae074/7604531).
+When using pycofitness, please cite F. Pucci, M. Zerihun, M. Rooman, A. Schug, *"pycofitness---Evaluating the fitness landscape of RNA and protein sequences"*, Bioinformatics 40, btae074 (2024).

 # Prerequisites
 `pycofitness` is implemented mainly in Python, with the pseudolikelihood maximization parameter inference part implemented using C++ backend to enable parallelization.
 It requires: